fghaas/froscon2020/markdown/intro.md

 <!-- Note -->

-I am turning 40 this year, have been in IT for about 19 years now (18 full-time), and out of that I have worked
+I turned 40 this year, have been in IT for about 19 years now (18 full-time), and out of that I have worked

 * in 4 successive companies, for all of which worked out of offices,